 Management is taking steps to remediate the material weakness in our internal control over financial reporting.
-To address the issues, we plan to hire additional personnel.
-Specifically, management will:
+To address the issues, management has:

-- Increase the number of accounting personnel; - Engage third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities; and - Review and enhance business policies, procedures and related internal controls to standardize business processes.
+- Increased the number of accounting personnel; - Engaged third party experts to assist management in analyses and conclusions involving complex or infrequently applied accounting treatment; and - Engaged third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities.

+In addition, management is taking steps to review and enhance business policies, procedures and related internal controls to standardize business processes.

-We expect to complete the remediation by the end of 2023.
-We expect to incur additional costs to remediate this weakness, primarily personnel costs.
+We expect to complete the remediation by the end of 2024.
+We expect to incur additional costs to remediate this weakness.